 - Describe the uses of measurement tools for acquiring bone densitometry assessments including DXA, as well as those other than DXA.

 - Summarize the elements that should be included in a DXA report for a child or adolescent.

 - Recognize issues that arise in children with chronic disease(s) that many times arise in the skeletal assessment.

 - Definition of Osteoporosis in Children

-- Summary and Case Presentation
+- Summary Q&A

 If you are interested in offering this ISCD course internationally, please submit an Interest Form.

 Last modified: December 21, 2017